effector/effector/src/content/docs/en/introduction/examples.md

 ### [Range input](https://share.effector.dev/oRB2iB8M)

-To connect custom range input component with state
+To connect a custom range input component with state

 ## More examples